-The music of Italy, from folk to pop and all that jazz
+The music of Italy, pop, rock, classical, jazz

 The music of Italy is so diverse and has such a long and distinguished history that it's impossible to describe in just a few words.
 However, if there's one constant within Italian music, it's a respect for the past.
 New styles frequently pay homage to earlier genres in terms of their melodies and arrangements.
 Plus, many Italians still enjoy classical compositions as well as releases from contemporary artists.

 Italian classical music blossomed during the 1700s.
 Indeed, Italy's composers — including Niccolo Piccinni and Giuseppe Domenico Scarlatti — produced countless masterpieces at that time, and concerto lovers around the world began to take notice of this country's important contributions.

 During the late 1500s, Italian opera originated in Florence.
 This musical form came of age in the 1700s, a century when the nation built the La Scala and the San Carlo Theater, two of its greatest opera houses.
 Further, the comic opera dates back to the late 1700s.
 In most cases, this type of production features a lighthearted sensibility and endings that work out well for the main characters.
 During the 1800s, however, Italian opera became more serious and more passionate.
 A prime example is "Aida," a tragedy set in ancient Egypt that was written by Giuseppe Verdi, perhaps the most influential Italian composer of all time.

 For its part, Italian folk music, which often boasts poetic lyrics, is exceptionally varied.
 In fact, each of Italy's major regions can claim its own brand of folk.
 What's more, singers frequently perform such tunes in local dialects and accents.
 Note that northern Italian folk sometimes incorporates Slavic and Irish sounds while its southern counterpart has been influenced by African and Middle Eastern music.